SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/06 - Chapter 6/README.md

 ```

 In the following example a mount path or route is specified.
 The path specifies the routes the middleware acts on.

+Here is an example where it's bound to the route /user/id and the mount path or route that specified limits what the middleware can act on.

 ```js
 app.use("/user/:id", (req, res, next) => {